Entrepreneur in office studies product

 Fixed costs relate to the functioning of your business and include items like insurance, rent, software licenses and permits, and payroll expenses.
 Figuring out your total fixed expenses in a given time period will tell you how many sales you need to make to break even.

-4. Test and adjust accordingly
+4. Adjust accordingly

 You will need to give your product time in the market to understand how customers respond to its pricing.
 Usually, conducting a quarterly review can help you gauge customer interest and satisfaction.